 Trump says Ukraine’s Zelenskyy to sign ‘very big’ deal on rare earths

-US president says he expects Ukrainian leader to sign agreement on Friday.
+US president says he expects Ukrainian leader to sign agreement to jointly develop natural resources on Friday.

-The United States and Ukraine have reached a deal providing access to the European country’s rare earth minerals, US President Donald Trump has said.
+The United States and Ukraine have reached a deal providing access to the European country’s rare earth minerals and other natural resources, US President Donald Trump has said.

-Speaking at the White House on Tuesday, Trump confirmed earlier reports that he had reached an agreement with Ukrainian President Volodymyr Zelenskyy to develop the critical minerals.
+Speaking at the White House on Tuesday, Trump confirmed earlier reports that he had reached an agreement with Ukrainian President Volodymyr Zelenskyy to develop his country’s natural resources.

 Recommended Storieslist of 4 items